Kuwaiti nationality law: History of naturalization in Kuwait

+A 1959 Nationality Law created two tiers of citizenship, those resident before 1920 and those resident after.
+Only those resident before 1920 were eligible to participate in politics.
+It also created a class of non-citizens known as the Bidoon (Arabic for "without").
+Law No. 35 of 1962 established that naturalised citizens could vote after 20 years after becoming citizens, but still could not hold office themselves.
+Children of naturalised citizens were also considered naturalised.
+Such laws were considered important to the creation of the National Assembly in 1963, as this new body would provide formal confirmation of the Emir.

 The State of Kuwait has an official Nationality Law which grants non-nationals a legal pathway to obtain citizenship.
 However, access to citizenship in Kuwait is autocratically controlled by the Al Sabah ruling family, it is not subject to any external regulatory supervision.
 The implementation of the Nationality Law is arbitrary and lacks transparency.
 The lack of transparency prevents non-nationals from receiving a fair opportunity to obtain citizenship.
 Consequently, the Al Sabah ruling family have been able to manipulate naturalization for politically-motivated reasons.
 In the three decades after independence in 1961, the Al Sabah ruling family naturalized hundreds of thousands of foreign Bedouin immigrants predominantly from Saudi Arabia.
 By the year 1980, as many as 200,000 immigrants were naturalized in Kuwait.
 Throughout the 1980s, the Al Sabah's politically-motivated naturalization policy continued.
 The naturalizations were not regulated nor sanctioned by Kuwaiti law.
 The exact number of naturalizations is unknown but it is estimated that up to 400,000 immigrants were unlawfully naturalized in Kuwait.
 The foreign Bedouin immigrants were mainly naturalized to alter the demographic makeup of the citizen population in a way that makes the power of the Al Sabah ruling family more secure.
 As a result of the politically-motivated naturalizations, the number of naturalized citizens exceeds the number of Bedoon in Kuwait.
 The Al Sabah ruling family actively encouraged foreign Bedouin immigrants to migrate to Kuwait, the Al Sabah ruling family favored naturalizing Bedouin immigrants because they were considered loyal to the ruling family unlike the politically active Palestinian, Lebanese and Syrian expats in Kuwait.
 The naturalized citizens were predominantly Sunni Saudi immigrants from southern tribes.
 Accordingly, there are no stateless Bedoon in Kuwait belonging to the Ajman tribe.